Soft, medium or firm mattress tensions explained.

 The support unit of your mattress is nearly always dictated by your weight and height.

 This is because spring units are manufactured with certain load or weight tolerances.
 This means they are made to take a certain amount of weight to load (compress) and unload (extend) correctly.
 If you imagine the force you must apply to a standard spring to compress it and then how much force is needed to be removed before it will extend, this sometimes helps understand this principle.

-Unfortunately there is no standard soft spring tension, accepted medium spring or defined firm spring tension (with the exception of orthopedic springs which are all 1.94mm 12 gauge spring).
+Unfortunately, there is no standard soft spring tension, accepted medium spring or defined firm spring tension (with the exception of orthopaedic springs which are all 1.94mm 12 gauge spring).
 Each manufacturer will have their own definition.